 This is the ultimate type of setup for anyone with a limited amount of training space, who needs A LOT of exercise variety.

-This includes home gym lifters who only have access to a small room, or a portion of their garage or basement.
-It can also include certain commercial settings — from physical therapist offices to small community fitness centers — since the Monster G9 has a commercial warranty.
+This includes home gym lifters who only have access to a small room or a portion of their garage or basement.
+It can also include certain commercial settings — from physical therapist offices to small community fitness centers.

-With an all-in-one gym like the Monster G9, you get most of the benefits and capabilities you’d get from having separate, specialized equipment.
+With an all-in-one gym like the Force USA G9, you get most of the benefits and capabilities you’d get from having separate, specialized equipment.
 But you do lose out on some of the marginal benefits of dedicated equipment.

 For example, most stations on the G9 will require at least some setup time in terms of moving components around before you can use them (e.g. you need to install the lat pulldown knee pad adapter on the j-hook before you can begin; whereas, you could just add the weight and go if you had a dedicated lat pulldown machine)…

-Not to mention, you also get the big benefits of convenience and price savings — Speaking of price savings, I’ll talk about that more in the next section.
+Not to mention, you also get the big benefits of convenience and price savings — Speaking of price savings, I’ll talk about that more in the next section of this G9 review.

 Great Bang for Your Buck

-The Monster G9 will save you hundreds or even thousands of dollars compared to buying separate, specialized equipment to achieve the same capabilities.
+The Force USA G9 will save you hundreds or even thousands of dollars compared to buying separate, specialized equipment to achieve the same capabilities.

-Beyond that, the Monster G9 is arguably the best bang for your buck model of all the Monster G-Series units.
+Beyond that, the Force USA G9 is arguably the best bang for your buck model of all the Force USA G-Series units.

-At $3199 — before the 5% discount from using discount code KING5 — the Monster G9 is the second least expensive option available.
-Only the Monster G3 is less expensive, by $1000…
+At $2,999 — before the 5% discount from using discount code KING5 — the Force USA G9 is tied with the G10 as the second least expensive option available.
+Only the Force USA G3 is less expensive, by $1,000…

 You also have to consider that the G9 delivers a higher overall build quality than the G3.
 Plus it has some key features that the G3 lacks, including: